 For more information go to our website

-Havergate Island is open the first Saturday of every month (except during May, June and July) and special weekends throughout the summer (see our website)
+Havergate Island is open the first Saturday of every month (except during May, June and July) and special weekends throughout the spring, summer and autumn (see our website)